bevyengine/bevy-website/content/contribute/helping-out/reporting-issues.md

 weight = 2
 +++

 Bevy tracks bugs and feature requests using [GitHub Issues], which is an issue tracker and discussion space.
-You can find Bevy's issue page [here](https://github.com/bevyengine/bevy/issues), and the Bevy Website's issue page [here](https://github.com/bevyengine/bevy-website/issues), where you can navigate, filter, and view individual issues.
+You can find Bevy's issue page [here](https://github.com/bevyengine/bevy/issues), and Bevy' website's issue page [here](https://github.com/bevyengine/bevy-website/issues), where you can navigate, filter, and view individual issues.

 [GitHub Issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues